stark-t/PAI/scripts/cluster/readme.md

 `#SBATCH --time=50:00:00`: Requested time in the format `d-hh:mm:ss`, e.g. `50:00:00` = 50 hours, `4-00:00:00` = 4 days.
 One needs to have an estimation of how much a cluster job can last.
 Better overestimate because the Slurm Workload Manager will automatically kill any job when it reaches its time limit.

-`#SBATCH --output=/home/sc.uni-leipzig.de/sv127qyji/PAI/scripts/cluster/logs_train_jobs/%j.log`: The path for storing the job-id.log file.
-Make sure this path exists beforing running a script because an incorrect or unexisting path will not trigger an error.
+`#SBATCH --output=/home/sc.uni-leipzig.de/%u/PAI/scripts/cluster/logs_train_jobs/%j.log`: The path for storing the job-id.log file.
+Make sure this path exists beforing running a script because an incorrect or unexisting path will not trigger an error. `%u` refers to the user_name and `%j` refers to the job id.

-`#SBATCH --error=/home/sc.uni-leipzig.de/sv127qyji/PAI/scripts/cluster/logs_train_jobs/%j.err`: Same as above, but for the job-id.err file.
+`#SBATCH --error=/home/sc.uni-leipzig.de/%u/PAI/scripts/cluster/logs_train_jobs/%j.err`: Same as above, but for the job-id.err file.

 `#SBATCH --mail-type=BEGIN,TIME_LIMIT,END`: Email options.
 Instruct the Slurm Workload Manager to send emails regarding when a job starts after being put in the waiting list (`BEGIN`), if it reached the time limit (`TIME_LIMIT`) and if it ended (`END`).